luizcavalcanti/genetic-algorithms/README.md

-# Understanding with genetic algorithms
+# Introduction to genetic algorithms

 ## What is it?

-It's a group of algorithms aimed at optimization inspired by (a very simple version of) the evolution theory.
+It's a group of algorithms aimed at optimization problems inspired by (a very simple interpretation of) the evolution theory.
 Most of those algorithms a heuristic or stochastic trial-and-error techniques.

 The main idea is to create a population of individuals and loop through a succession of survival selection, mating, mutation and generation of a new population, derived from the former one, so we can iteratively aproximate the an ideal or sufficiently acceptable solution to the problem.

 ## Concepts

-**Gene**: The value of a single variable of the problem space solution.
+**Gene**: The value of a single variable of the problem-space solution.

 **Genotype**: The collection of genes of an individual.
-Sometimes called **chromosome** in literature.
+Sometimes called **chromosome** or **DNA** in GA literature.

 **Alphabet**: The solution's variables types.
 Think of it as the possible values of a gene.